the-road-to-learn-react/the-road-to-learn-react-korean/manuscript/chapter1.md

 Your JSX looks more concise and readable now.
 It omits the function statement, the curly braces and the return statement.
 Instead a developer can focus on the implementation details.

-### Exercises:
+### 읽어보기

 * read more about [ES6 arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 ## ES6 Classes

-JavaScript ES6 introduced classes.
+자바스크립트 ES6는 클래스를 도입했다.
 A class is commonly used in object-oriented programming languages.
 JavaScript was and is very flexible in its programming paradigms.
 You can do functional programming and object-oriented programming side by side for their particular use cases.

 Even though React embraces functional programming, for instance with immutable data structures, classes are used to declare components.
 They are called ES6 class components.
 React mixes the good parts of both programming paradigms.